-To identify single-line bugs in BugsInPy, we examined the code changes in the commit that fixed the bug (the ``fix commit").
-Specifically, we used the open-source tool PyDriller \citep{Spadini2018} along with the fix commit ID provided by BugsInPy to locate the fix commit.
-We then verified whether the commit contained only one change in a single Python file, excluding test files.
+To identify single-line bugs, we examined the code changes in the commit that fixed the bug (the ``fix commit").
+Specifically, we used the open-source tool PyDriller \citep{Spadini2018} along with the fix commit ID provided by BugsInPy and Defects4J to locate the fix commit.
+We then verified whether the commit contained only one change in a single Python or Java file, excluding test files.
 Further, we checked if the intersection of added and deleted lines involved a single line of code change while excluding no-code lines such as blank lines or comments.
-Through this process, we identified 68 single-line bugs from a total of 493 diverse and representative bugs.
+Through this process, we identified 68 single-line Python bugs from BugsInPy and 118 single-line Java bugs from Defects4J.

 We manually validated each single-line bug to ensure it met the specified criteria above.
 With the location and isolation of bugs confirmed during the initial identification above, our primary focus was verifying reproducibility.
-This step involved running test cases to confirm they can pass in the fix commit and fail in the buggy commit (the immediate predecessor).
+This step involved running test cases to confirm that they can pass in the fix commit and fail in the buggy commit (the immediate predecessor).
 For example, if the test cases of a bug pass in both the fixed and buggy commits or if they fail in both, we filter out such cases.